 The Common Ground Forum brings people together from different viewpoints to work collaboratively on areas of common interest.
+Below is a flavour of some of the work that has been initiated as a result.

 • Edinburgh University is working with Centre for Good Relations to carry out a pilot study in North Ross Deer Management Group to use methods from mediation and social science to enable DMGs to negotiate different perspectives in a more productive way.